pybites/pybites.github.io-source/content/pytest-tricks.md

 If you don't turn your code directory into a package (so not including an `__init__.py` file), you might want to use [`pytest-pythonpath`](https://pypi.org/project/pytest-pythonpath/):

-> a py.test plugin for adding to the PYTHONPATH from the pytests.ini file before tests run.
+> ... a py.test plugin for adding to the PYTHONPATH from the pytests.ini file before tests run.

+Thanks [Martin](https://twitter.com/martin_heroux) for telling us about this plugin.

 ## 2. Organize your fixtures

-You can use a `conftest.py` file to create [your fixtures](https://pybit.es/pytest-fixtures.html) (setup and tear down code) for reuse across your test modules, making them leaner.
+You can use a `conftest.py` file to create [your fixtures](https://pybit.es/pytest-fixtures.html) (setup and tear down code) for reuse across your test modules.

 See more info [in the documentation](https://docs.pytest.org/en/stable/fixture.html?highlight=conftest#conftest-py-sharing-fixtures-across-multiple-files) and a practical example [in one of our projects](https://github.com/PyBites-Open-Source/pysource/tree/main/tests).
+This will definitely make your test modules leaner.

 ## 3. Filter out particular tests